Buying A Beginner Snare Drum

 What About Sticks?

 Don't be too concerned initially with the name brand.
 Probably the most important thing to a beginning snare student is the proper sticks.
 I would spend some money buying several different brands and sizes.
 Again, your local drum store would be a great source of info on what size and weighting would be best for your snare student.
-Ultimately, it comes down to which sticks feel the best to the young student as this helps increase confidence and can give a sense of security so important early on.
+Ultimately, it comes down to which sticks feel the best to the young student.
+This helps increase confidence and can give a sense of security so important early on.

 Don't Forget The Accessories